The exponential map at a cuspidal singularity: Global boundary dynamics

 \section{Global boundary dynamics}

+As before, in this section we assume $k=2$ and explain the adjustments for general $k$ at the end of the section.
 The rescaled geodesic vector field $\bV$ is tangent to the boundary $r=0$ of $\{E=\tfrac12\}\subset \threeT^*M$, which is the union of two components corresponding to $\xi=\pm1$.
 We will study the dynamics of the flow of $\bV$ on the part $\xi=1$.
 As explained in the introduction this can be identified with the space $T^*\partial M$ with variables $\vp, \theta$ in local coordinates.

 Let

 By \eqref{eq: diffeq E1 leading terms} the trajectories of the vector field $\bV$ on $T^*\dM$ are the solutions of the system

 Explicitly,